Full Guidelines

 If you have symptoms like a breast lump, these recommendations do not apply to you.
 Please talk to a healthcare provider.

-The draft recommendations and decision-making tools will be open for 6 weeks of public comment until July 11, 2024.
+The draft recommendations and decision-making tools were open for public comment until August 30, 2024.
+Please note, the public comment survey is now closed.

 Decision-Making Tools